techgrounds/techgrounds-anj-dtmr/000_cloud_project/v1.1/Documentation/planning_v1.1.md

 - [ ] See under [Project Introduction]()

-## Review Breaking Changes

-- [ ] If there are any breaking changes introduced in version 1.1, carefully review them and identify how they impact your existing code.
-Considerations might include changes to syntax, deprecated features, or modifications to resource types.

 ## Break Down Key Terminologies

 - [ ] As a beginner, it helps me understand the bigger picture by starting to understand every word I encounter.